Berlin restaurant recommendations

 Indian Club $$$

-Another great Indian restaurant (although pricey) within the Adlon Hotel next to the Holocaust Memorial.
+High-end Indian restaurant within the Adlon Hotel next to the Holocaust Memorial.

 Weingruen $$ D G **